 What is Self-healing BIOS backup?

-Self-healing BIOS backup is a process where the BIOS makes a backup of its configuration before starting a BIOS update.
+Self-healing BIOS backup is a process in which the BIOS backs up its configuration before starting a BIOS update.
 The feature periodically backs up a copy of the BIOS firmware and, in case BIOS corruption is detected, starts the Recovery and Restoration process.

 Self Healing BIOS backup progressing stuck